I only had two goals when I went to college:

-Often we’re so busy creating stories about the future or the past that we forget to just be in the here and see the beauty in this moment.
+Often we’re so busy creating stories about the future or the past that we forget to just be in this moment and see the beauty in the now.

-So take a few moments a day to just marvel at miracle of you and your existence – the fact that you breathe and you can read this.
+Take a few moments a day to marvel at miracle of you and your existence – the fact that you breathe and you can read this.

 3. Laugh at least once a day